December 2025

 DG: There's something timeless about your work, the palette, the posture, the quiet in it.
 Is that something you think about, or does it come naturally?
 And who are the artists or thinkers who've shaped the way you see and paint?

-DG: There's also an interesting contrast: your work often feels timeless, grounded in memory and quiet form, while your presence and personal style are distinctly contemporary.
+DG: While your work has a reflective quality to it, your presence and personal style are distinctly contemporary.
 Is that tension something you think about, or do you see those worlds as connected in some way?

 PE: It's just who I am, a New Yorker who grew up in the '90s, still got that in me, but I pull from older generations too.
 I'm not walking around dressed like it's the 1930s, but I borrow from that era.
 My work does the same thing: it holds onto what was meaningful about the past while living fully in the present.